Anthony LaPaglia: Personal life

+Marriage and family

 LaPaglia currently lives in Santa Monica, California.
 He has said that he adopted an American accent to help him get acting work after moving to the US.
 His current accent is neither distinctly American nor is it Australian, but, rather, a combination of both.
 According to an offhand remark by LaPaglia, he has employed an American accent since 1982.
 LaPaglia is the godfather of Poppy Montgomery and Adam Kaufman's son, Jackson.
 LaPaglia's first marriage was to actress Cherie Michan.
 His second marriage was to actress Gia Carides, whom he met at a party; the two starred in the 1994 Australian movie Paperback Romance (a.k.a.
 Lucky Break) and married in 1998.
 Their daughter Bridget was born in January 2003.
 In April 2015, newspapers reported that LaPaglia and Carides had split after 17 years.
-He married Alexandra Henkel (his third marriage), who is 18 years younger, on 28 April 2018.
+He married Alexandra Henkel (his third marriage), who is 30 years younger, on 28 April 2018.

-Life in soccer
+Interest in soccer

 In the 1980s, LaPaglia was a goalkeeper in the National Soccer League, playing for Adelaide City and West Adelaide.
 LaPaglia was part owner of A-League club Sydney FC until 2008; flying from California to Sydney to attend their matches since their inception in 2005.
-He was the narrator and executive producer of The Away Game, a critically acclaimed television documentary exploring the experiences of Australian soccer players in Europe.
+He was the narrator and executive producer of The Away Game, a critically acclaimed television documentary exploring the experiences of Australian men's soccer players in Europe.

 He plays occasionally with Hollywood United, an amateur organisation of which he is club president, with others in the entertainment industry including Frank Leboeuf, Vinnie Jones, Steve Jones (of the Sex Pistols) and others.

 LaPaglia has a minority shareholding in the International Goalkeepers Academy.
 The Academy was founded and is operated by James Fraser, who represented the Australian national team leading up to the 1974 FIFA World Cup.

 LaPaglia has volunteered as an actor with the Young Storytellers Program.
 He played in a charity soccer match in 2007 to raise funds for Southern California wildfire relief.